Skip to main content

 and so on...

-For example, when I closed my eyes and imagined being back in the moment, I remembered speaking simple phrases in Arabic.
-I had to look up the words I used back then.
-I also remembered small movements I made, like leaning down, pointing to my rifle, and so on.
+When I closed my eyes and stepped back into that moment, I remembered Arabic phrases I hadn’t thought of in years.
+I had to look them up.
+I also remembered small movements: leaning down, pointing to my rifle, scanning the car.

-Some parts of the story got left out during the re-write because they involved thoughts I had after the event, not during it.
-That's okay.
-This writing is about what was present in the past, not how we've analyzed it afterward.
+Not everything fits in the rewrite.
+Some parts got left out, like the thoughts I had after the event, not during.
+That’s okay.
+This writing is about what was real in the moment, not how we’ve judged it or made sense of it since.